Mister

 [06] White Plains, NY (USA), Westchester County Center

-[supporting Jimi Hendrix]
+[supporting Jimi Hendrix Experience]

 [mid] New York City, NY (USA), Record Plant Studios [sessions